wakakusa/RegTools/README.md

 RegTools
 ===========

-A Julia package for assisting regression analysis by joemliang.
+A Julia package for assisting regression analysis by [joemliang](https://github.com/joemliang/RegTools.jl)
-These packaging.
+These packaging by wakakusa.